-This input incorporates the Frostat[TM] control (FOS) mounted in the indoor coil circuit or on suction line before equalizer port of TXV and can be activated by opening a field supplied contact installed in series with the FOS.
+This input incorporates the Frostat[TM] control (FOS) mounted in the indoor coil circuit and can be activated by opening a field supplied contact installed in series with the FOS.

 If this circuit is open before the compressor is started, the compressor will not be allowed to operate.
 Anytime this circuit is opened during compressor operation, the compressor for that circuit is immediately turned "Off".
 The compressor will restart when the FOS closes.
-FrostatTM is standard on YSC033G-063G electromechanical control products.